 A Bite, A Long Return and FIFA's 209th Member

-At one point, this nation had some notable players opt to represent other established nations and reject the opportunity to represent the Cape Verde Islands, notably Sweden's Henrik Larsson and Switzerland's Gelson Fernandes.
+This nation had some notable players opt to represent other established nations and yet rejected the opportunity to represent the Cape Verde Islands, notably Sweden's Henrik Larsson and Switzerland's Gelson Fernandes.
 However, fortunes changed when 117th-ranked Cape Verde Islands held third-ranked Portugal to a scoreless draw ahead of the 2010 World Cup.

-Cape Verde Islands missed out on the 2012 Africa Cup of Nations, finishing behind Mali on goal difference, but ended 2011 with its highest ranking.
-Cape Verde was poised to qualify for the 2013 Africa Cup of Nations, but Cameroon would be the nation's most significant test.
-For how it ended 2011, Cape Verde Islands was in crisis after losing its two World Cup qualifiers.
-But in one September day, Cape Verde Islands pulled off the 2-0 upset against Cameroon in the first leg.
+Cape Verde Islands missed out on the 2012 Africa Cup of Nations but ended 2011 with its highest ranking.
+Poised to qualify for the 2013 Africa Cup of Nations, the Cape Verde Islands needed to overcome Cameroon.
+For how it ended 2011, the Cape Verde Islands was in crisis after consecutive losses in its opening World Cup qualifiers.
+But the Cape Verde Islands pulled off the 2-0 upset against Cameroon in the first leg.
 Just like the Central African Republic, Cape Verde Islands extended its aggregate lead during the second leg.
-Despite giving up two goals to lose the second leg, Cape Verde Islands hung on to secure its first qualification for the Africa Cup of Nations.
+Though it eventually lost 2-1 in the second leg, the Cape Verde Islands secured its qualification for the Africa Cup of Nations.

 It was not long ago when FIFA expelled Ethiopia during the 2010 World Cup qualifying.
 Getting back to prominence was crucial, and in 2011, Ethiopia lost once in 11 matches.
 Improvement continued during June 2012, which included a 1-1 draw away to South Africa to open its 2014 World Cup qualification campaign.

-Following Ethiopia's 2-0 victory against the Central African Republic, Adane Girma scored the lone goal to knock out Benin in Cotonou.
-Only Sudan stood between Ethiopia and a berth.
-Ethiopia lost 5-3 in the first leg in Omdurman.
-Yet the road goals proved vital ahead of the second leg, which remained scoreless for an hour until two goals in four minutes decided the outcome.
+Following a 2-0 victory against the Central African Republic, Ethiopia knocked out Benin on an Adane Girma away goal in Cotonou.
+Only Sudan stood between Ethiopia and the 2013 Africa Cup of Nations.
+Though it lost 5-3 in the first leg in Omdurman, Ethiopia had the vital road goals ahead of the second leg, which remained scoreless for an hour until two goals in four minutes decided the outcome.
 Girma and Saladin Said scored the only goals of the second long.
 After ten goals over the two legs in a thrilling series, Ethiopia had returned from a 31-year absence to qualify for the Africa Cup of Nations.

-Finally, as many African nations began writing new chapters in their histories, one country was starting its footballing chapters.
-History occurred in February 2012 as Africa welcomed its 54th nation - South Sudan, who three months later became FIFA's 209th member.
+As many African nations began writing new chapters in their histories, one country began theirs when in February 2012, Africa welcomed its 54th nation - South Sudan, who three months later became FIFA's 209th member.
 South Sudan hosted its first official match on July 10, 2012, against Uganda.

 Over 12 months, 2012 saw Africa at its busiest and helped set the stage for 2013.
 Countries emerged and reemerged, while new stars also ushered in a new generation of success that their countries had never seen previously.
 One this was certain; 2012 saw the world take Africa and football seriously.